kubedb/docs/docs/guides/postgres/branch/overview/index.md

 `SnapshotReady` → `TargetCreated` → `TargetReady` → [`RootPasswordReset`] → [`PostActionsCompleted`] → `Ready`

-`status.resources` lists everything the branch owns (its auth Secret, cloned PVCs, and current post-action Job), and `status.snapshot` records the snapshot set backing the current copy — the strategy used, and one entry per source volume with its size and readiness.
+`status.resources` lists everything the branch owns (its auth Secret, optional config Secret, cloned PVCs, and current post-action Job), and `status.snapshot` records the snapshot set backing the current copy — the strategy used, and one entry per source volume with its size and readiness.

 ## Keeping a Branch Fresh